If you have any burning questions then have a look at our FAQ first to see if the answer is already there!

 Where is my money going?

-In the first year, the contest organizers will not receive compensation.
 All contest proceeds will be used for the following purposes:

 - Limited overhead costs – including the website hosting, graphic design, etc.